WebKit/WebKit/Websites/perf.webkit.org/Install.md

     `sudo cp /Applications/Server.app/Contents/ServerRoot/etc/php.ini /etc/`
  - In El Capitan and later, comment out the `LockFile` directive in `/private/etc/apache2/extra/httpd-mpm.conf` since the directive has been superseded by `Mutex` directive.

+## Starting Apache

+You can use apachectl to start/stop/restart apache server from the command line:

+- Starting httpd: `sudo apachectl start`
+- Stopping httpd: `sudo apachectl stop`
+- Restarting httpd: `sudo apachectl restart`

+The apache logs are located at `/private/var/log/apache2`.

 ## Production Configurations